startg2545/MYCOS-Examination/README.md

 # MYCOS-Examination
-Hello I'm Newin Pls look at my answering.
+Hello I'm Newin I'm using C++ for easy algorithm.
+Hope you see it.